vincecampanale/blog/_posts/2017-05-24-learn-rxjs-with-a-button.markdown

 const doubleClick$ = clickCount$.filter(x => x === 2);
 ```

-The resulting observable (`doublceClick$`) will now only emit when the user double clicks on the button!
+The resulting observable (`doubleClick$`) will now only emit when the user double clicks on the button!

 Now we can respond to this event and update the message!